Partner and Chief Legal Officer

-I use design to navigate complex challenges within the legal industry and questions related to emerging technologies such as AI, big data, privacy, and beyond.
-As Partner and General Counsel for IDEO, I bring a human-centered approach to the practice of law at IDEO and for our clients in the legal sector.
+I use design to navigate complex challenges in the legal industry and system, from helping law firms become fit for the future to guiding in-house legal teams to operate more nimbly and collaboratively to supporting criminal justice reform advocates use design to augment their visions of a more just and equitable system.
+As Partner and Chief Legal Officer, I bring a human-centered approach to the practice of law at IDEO and for our clients in the legal sector.

 What you won’t learn from my bio:

 Between jobs before joining IDEO, I DJ’d private parties and made a documentary about Ecstasy.